-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2006.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-11 C1 Total first-time, first-year (freshman) men who applied 6410 C1 Total first-time, first-year (freshman) women who applied 9514 C1 Total first-time, first-year (freshman) men who were admitted 3428 C1 Total first-time, first-year (freshman) women who were admitted 5786 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1896 C1 Total part-time, first-time, first-year (freshman) men who enrolled 5 C1 Total full-time, first-time, first-year (freshman) women who enrolled 3159 C1 Total part-time, first-time, first-vear (freshman) women who enrolled 4
+C1 Total first-time, first-year (freshman) men who applied 7013 C1 Total first-time, first-year (freshman) women who applied 10395 C1 Total first-time, first-year (freshman) men who were admitted 3918 C1 Total first-time, first-year (freshman) women who were admitted 6400 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1781 C1 Total part-time, first-time, first-year (freshman) men who enrolled 5 C1 Total full-time, first-time, first-year (freshman) women who enrolled 2886 C1 Total part-time, first-time, first-year (freshman) women who enrolled 7 res NO C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2010 admissions: C2 Number of qualified applicants offered a placed on waiting list 1120 C2 Number accepting a place on the waiting list 709 C2 Number of wait-listed students admitted 495 C2 Is your waiting list ranked?
+No 00 If we do you along that information to students?

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)